abdullahmohsen98/MyLibraryStore/README.md

 # MyLibraryStore

-An e-commerce application for an online bookshop created with ASP.NET Core 5.0 and Angular 11, using SQL Server as database.
+This is An e-commerce application for an online bookshop created with ASP.NET Core 5.0 and Angular 11, using SQL Server as database.

 # Concepts Covered